rojasleon/lunch/readme.md

 When the review is down I'll roll out the domain name back to my personal site.
 Yeah, you right, I did not want to spend some money 😅.

+The app is hosted in a Kubernetes Cluster at Digital Ocean.

 ### Microservice application based on events.

 Few notes: